PeterKottas/react-bell-chat/README.md

 ## FAQ

-Q: My chat is scrolling up/down automatically everytime I use setState on parent component.
+Q: My chat is scrolling up/down automatically every time I use setState on parent component.

-A: Make sure to provide const expresions for custom components.
+A: Make sure to provide const expressions for custom components.
 Not inline functions.

 ## Contributing 🔧